BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Email encryption software is generally intended for environments that host their own email services.
 So organizations that outsource their email -- such as many small businesses -- probably cannot utilize the type of email encryption software profiled in this article.
 Such organizations should contact their email service provider to see what encryption options it supports, if any.

 Any organization that hosts its own email services will likely benefit from email encryption software.
 Virtually every enterprise transmits sensitive data via email at times, even if only accidentally.
-These accidental disclosures can result in data breaches, costing a company much more than an email encryption software solution would have cost in the first place.
+These accidental disclosures can result in data breaches, costing a company much more than an email encryption software solution would have cost in the place.

 Organizations that are subject to compliance initiatives, such as the Payment Card Industry Data Security Standard (PCI DSS) or the Health Insurance Portability and Accountability Act (HIPAA), will very likely need an email encryption software solution because of the strong requirements by these standards to protect sensitive data.